amtesire/Project-Awards/README.md

-# awards
+# Project-Awards
  an application that will allow a user to post a project he/she has created and get it reviewed by his/her peers

 ## Author
-* names : umuhire Evelyne
+* names : Munezero Tesire Gisele
-* github: evelyne250
+* github: amtesire
-* Email: uevelyne44@gmail.com
+* Email: tesiregisele@gmail.com

 ## Description of user
 As a user of the application I should be able to: